 One of the keys to conducting effective meetings is being prepared.
-The Troop expects meeting leaders to create written agendas for each Troop meeting based on the time table outlined in the table below.
+The Troop expects meeting leaders to create written agendas for each Troop meeting based on the timetable outlined below.
 These agendas should be communicated in advance to the audience noted in the table.